 We are a very musical school and channel our pupils’ creativity through music.
 Each week we have singing sessions with Mrs Smith either as part of an assembly or as part of a timetabled lesson.
-We follow the National Curriculum for music and do lots of work around music appreciation.
+We follow the National Curriculum for music and do lots of work around music appreciation and enjoy listening to live music wherever possible.
 Music is a big part of our ethos and culture and we are very proud of our talents in this area.

 Learning an Instrument

 Providing instrument tuition is a popular way in which we enrich of our curriculum, whether it’s part of our standard curriculum or an extra-curricular activity.

 We have purchased some ukuleles so that all the children in Key Stage Two can have an opportunity to learn an instrument.
 This fantastic whole-class learning experience has many benefits: it helps children to develop confidence, concentration and coordination skills, self-discipline, communication and language skills alongside the National Curriculum for music, and not forgetting the sheer enjoyment of being involved in a musical activity.

 For those wanting to learn violin, we also offer individual tuition organised and led by John Whiston a very talented musical tutor who has worked at the school for some time now.

 Every year in school the children are given the opportunity to perform to an audience to showcase their talents and progress.
 Parents and carers really enjoy seeing their child confidently performing.
 The children are also encouraged to perform an instrument of their choice in assembly times if they have lessons outside of school.